Why Do We Call It Nondual Wisdom?

-When these dualistic expressions are correctly understood, they are not a problem that you need to solve, overcome or deny the dualistic nature of.
+When these dualistic expressions are correctly understood, you see that they are not a problem that you need to solve or overcome.

 By the way, I prefer to say that our world contains many dualistic expressions rather than saying that the world itself is dualistic or that everything in our world has a dualistic opposite or complement.
-I don’t think it’s helpful to wonder what the dualistic opposite of a tree really is, for example, although some people do pursue this.
-When it comes to people (and other unique things such as trees), the concept of multiplicity, rather than duality, is much more applicable.
-Rather than me and not me, you and not you, him and not him, her and not her, I find it much more practical to talk about you, me, him, her and all of the objects around us.
+I don’t think it’s helpful to wonder what the dualistic opposite of a tree could be, for example, although some people do pursue this.
+They suggest that it is tree and “not tree.”
+But when it comes to things such as trees and people, they are all unique so the concept of multiplicity, rather than duality, is much more applicable.
+Rather than me and not me, you and not you, him and not him, her and not her, and so forth, I find it much more practical to talk about you, me, him, her and all of the objects around us.